cogwirrel/pi-nav/README.md

 You can exit the UI with Ctrl-W, and kill the server in the terminal with Ctrl-C

 ## Building pi-nav-lambda

+Make sure you put your own google geocoding api key in `pi-nav-lambda/src/alexi/geo/config.py.example`, then remove the `.example` extension

 Use `./build.sh` to zip up all the source into `output/lambda_function.zip`